Asian Chicken Lettuce Wraps (Better than P.F. Chang’s)!

 Make the Lettuce Wrap Filling

-• Use a Wok, Sauté pan, or a cast iron skillet.
+Use a Wok, Sauté pan, or a cast iron skillet.
 For traditional Asian recipes I love pulling out my wok.
-But as you can see in the photo above, a regular sauté pan or cast iron skillet works perfectly!
+But as you can see in the photo above, a regular sauté pan or cast iron skillet works perfectly.

-• Dice the vegetables very small.
 This is one of the keys to making sure every bite is bursting with both texture and flavor!
 Sometimes I even let my food processor do the chopping for me!

-FAQs about Lettuce Wraps
+Lettuce Wraps Recipe FAQs

 What lettuce is best for wraps?